DOCA NVMe Emulation Application Guide

 Supported Capabilities (0x3) – Returns the capabilities supported by the controller for the feature

-After executing the command, the controller returns a status code in the CQE indicating whether the query is successful.
+After executing the command, the controller returns a status code in the CQE indicating whether the query was successful.

 Arbitration (FID 0x01)